flavioluiz/AeroFlex/examples/README.md

 ----
 TO DO

-* include rigid body degrees of freedom;
+* include full rigid body degrees of freedom;
 * find flight conditions equilibrium;
 * find instability speed;
 * simulation of a flight condition  and compare against rigid body motion;